chriswayg/ansible-msmtp-mailer/README.md

 # chriswayg.msmtp-mailer

-This ansible role deploys msmtp for Debian / Ubuntu.
+This ansible role deploys msmtp as mailer for Debian / Ubuntu.

 ## Prerequisite
 * Having ansible installed on your workstation.